hadley/adv-r/docs-function.md

   most important part of the documentation - these are what most people will look at first to figure out how to use the function.
 I always put this last.

-The content of a tag extends from the tag name to the next tag, and they can span multiple lines.

 Other tags that you might find useful are:

+* `@return` - the type of object that the function returns

+The following tags apply to all types of documentation

 * `@author`, in the form `Firstname Lastname <email@@address.com>`.
-Use this if some of the functions are written by different people
+Use this if some of the functions are written by people other than the author of the package.

 * `@seealso` - to provide pointers to other related topics

-* `@return` - the type of object that the function returns

 * `@references` - references to scientific literature on this topic

-* `@alias` - a list of topic names that will be mapped to this documentation when the user looks them up from the command line.
+* `@aliases` - a list of additional topic names that will be mapped to this documentation when the user looks them up from the command line.

-By default, roxygen will automatically set the name of the topic to the name of the function, the title to the first sentence of the description, and takes the usage string from the function definition.
-In some cases, it can be useful to override each of these.

-* Functions with non alpha-numeric names: the topic name will be the same as the filename, so use `@name` to change it to something that doesn't have special characters, and then use `@alias` to set the alias to the actual function name.

-* Multiple functions in a single topic: make sure to set `@alias` to all the function names, and use `@usage` to describe both functions.
-It's generally better to document functions separately, unless they are particularly closely related.
+* `@family`

 ### Documenting a dataset

 The following documentation excerpt comes from the diamonds dataset in ggplot2.
+We can't document the object directly (because it lives in the data directory), so we document `NULL` and provide the `@name` of the object we really want to document.

     #' Prices of 50,000 round cut diamonds.
     #'